 While this may sound like nothing more than the ultimate summer vacation filled with travel and leisure, it was much more than that.
 Yes, it was incredibly enjoyable – to this day I am in awe!
 What made it such an important personal journey was the work that we did on ourselves.

-This was a time of healing from burnout, extreme anxiety, stress and depression.
-It was a time of exploring our relationship, growing together and seeking our purpose.
-We decided to create, develop and build a business, relationship, and life that we loved and the conversations or “meetings” were held on every trail, mountain or glacier bay we explored.
+Taking an adult gap year for us was more than R&R. It was intentional time to get centered and heal.
+It was a time of healing from burnout, extreme anxiety, stress and depression.
+A time of exploring our relationship, growing together and seeking our purpose.
+We decided to create, develop and build this business, our relationship, and a life that we loved!
+Deep conversations about where our lives were going were held on every trail, mountain or glacier bay we explored.

 So are you ready to learn more about how to start planning for a gap year of your own without going into debt?